YLoute/masks-on-blur/README.md

 As a result, the Python code is quite messy and full of annotations and test functions.

 ## Needed external modules in python:
+PySide6,
+robotpy_apriltag,
 opencv-python (cv2),

-robotpy_apriltag,
-PySide6
+imageio,
 exif,
-imageio,
+plyer,
+pywin32,
 csv,
-pywin32

-plyer,
 os,
 pathlib,
 time,
 math,
 numpy

+## Install with pip in command line the needed modules:

+pip install PySide6 robotpy_apriltag opencv-python imageio exif plyer pywin32 csv

 ## Steps for masks computing
 1. Put the photographs concerned by the same parameters for mask generation in the same folder.
 JPG file format is mandatory.